List of 40 Famous Forests in India to visit

 Silent Valley National Park is Famous for Which Animal

 The entire valley is rich in its diverse fauna.
-There are found here: Nilgiri tahr, Nilgiri langur, bats, monkeys, leopards, jungle cats, civets, barking deer, elephant, pangolin, Gaur, etc.
+There are found: Nilgiri tahr, Nilgiri langur, bats, monkeys, leopards, jungle cats, civets, barking deer, elephant, pangolin, Gaur, etc.

 Best Time to Visit Silent Valley National Park

-The best time to visit is between December to April.
+The best time to visit is between December and April.
 The cool weather makes the trip more enjoyable.

 Things To Do In Silent Valley National Park